Step 5. Add Capacity Tier

 - Select the Copy backups to object storage as soon as they are created check box to copy new backups as soon as they are created, as described in Copying Backups to Capacity Tier.

-When selecting this option, you will be asked whether to copy all backup files that you might already have on any of the performance extents, or only those that have been created recently.
+When selecting this option, you will be asked whether to copy all backup files that you may already have on any of the performance extents, or only those that have been created recently.

 If you select Latest, only backup files that belong to the last active backup chain will be copied from each of the performance extents.
 If you select All, Veeam Backup & Replication will copy all backup files that belong to all backup chains located on any of the specified extents.